XinshaoAmosWang/cd_Adversaries_in_attention/README.md

     - 0 for models with no inbuilt attention
     - 1/2/3 for models with attention at 1/2/3 levels
 - batch_size int
-- image_size int
-    - should match with the acceptable input size for the incoming models
+- image_size int: should match with the acceptable input size for the incoming models
-- norm_range int (default=1)
-    - for variance normalization
+- norm_range int (default=1): for variance normalization
-- noise_intensity int (deafult=1)
-    - L-inf norm for gradient sign
+- noise_intensity int (deafult=1): L-inf norm for gradient sign
-- path_save
-    - folder names where the adversaries should be saved
+- path_save: folder names where the adversaries should be saved
 - mean = '{118.380948/255}',   -- global mean used to train overfeat
 - std = '{61.896913/255}',     -- global std used to train overfeat
 - platformtype = 'cuda',